NAME

 is not supported.
 All the regular

-expressions are pushed into a stack with the last specified
+expressions are pushed into a stack with the last specified expression

-Regular expressions are applied to the absolute filesystem path
+Expressions are applied to the absolute filesystem path of a schema file

-of a schema file and the result, including the directory part,
+and the result, including the directory part, if any, is used to derive

-paths as well as the generated C++ file paths.
-This option, along
+directive paths as well as the generated

-are primarily used to
+are primarily useful to place the

 For example, the following expression maps schema files in the